 The biggest contributor to additional calories in drinks is alcohol, alcohol contains many unnecessary calories.
 Breaking habit will help to reduce alcohol consumption, sure we all like a drink sometimes but most of the occasions we drink are due to habit.
 This includes statements and beliefs such as, “it’s Friday, I’ll have a drink” “it’s the weekend” these are behaviours instigated through habit.

 Most people are dehydrated nearly all the time, due to habit or lifestyle we often don’t intake as much fluid as we need, although we extract some of our fluid requirement through the food we eat (about 30%) we are still normally in a negative calorie balance by the end of the day.
 If you feel thirsty during the day, your body has triggered the stimulus to encourage you to drink, a sign that you’ve not had enough fluid.
 Just because you are not thirsty, does not mean you shouldn’t drink and hydrate.
 The thirst sensor is a warning signal, just like the water warning light on your car.
-If you drink enough during the day your body won’t need to stimulate you to drink, a healthy balance is achieved with fluid loss equal to fluid intake.
+If you drink enough during the day your body won’t need to stimulate you to drink, a healthy balance is achieved with a fluid loss equal to fluid intake.

 You need roughly 1 litre of water for every 1000 calories of expenditure, that’s about 2.5 litres for most people.